spapanik/dj_settings/docs/source/usage.rst

 #.
 Environment variable named ``VAR``

 If the variable is defined in multiple locations it will choose the last one.
+Also, adding a ``project.conf.d/`` directory, will override the settings in the respective project.conf file.

 The recommended way to use it in a django project is to add the following lines near the top of the settings file: